Concert residency

 A concert residency, or simply residency, is a series of concerts, similar to a concert tour, but performed at only one location.
-The Pollstar Awards defined a residency as a run of 10 or more shows at a single venue.
+Pollstar defines a residency as a series of 10 or more shows in one venue.
 An artist who performs on a concert residency is called a resident performer.
-Concert residencies have been the staple of the Las Vegas Strip for decades, pioneered by singer-pianist Liberace in the 1940s and Frank Sinatra with the Rat Pack in the 1950s.
+Concert residencies have been the staple of the Las Vegas Strip for decades, pioneered by singer-pianist Liberace in 1955, followed by Frank Sinatra and other performers known as the Rat Pack.

 Celine Dion's A New Day..., from 2003 to 2007, is the most successful concert residency of all time, grossing over US$385 million ($ million in dollars) and drawing nearly three million people to 717 shows.
-This commercial success was credited with changing and revitalizing Las Vegas residencies, which previously had the negative perception of something that performers resorted to when their careers were in decline.
-Dion is further recognized as the "Queen of Las Vegas".
+The show's commercial success was credited with changing and revitalizing Las Vegas residencies, which previously had the negative perception of something that performers resorted to when their careers were in decline.
+Dion is further recognized as the "Queen of Las Vegas", a title formerly bestowed on Lola Falana, whose Vegas residency lasted over a decade.

 History

-The concept of a concert residency was established by pianist and singer Liberace with a 1944 debut in Las Vegas.
+The concept of a concert residency was established by pianist and singer Liberace with a 1944 debut in Las Vegas, at the Dunes' Persian Room.
 Nearly ten years later, Liberace had his own show at the Riviera Hotel and Casino in Las Vegas, which reportedly earned "Mr. Showtime" around $50,000 per week.
 After years of pursuing other projects in Los Angeles, he returned to his Vegas residency and earned around $300,000 a week, until his death from AIDS-related complications in 1987.